-Corporate development expenses were negligible for both comparative quarters in 2018 and 2019.
+Corporate development expenses were relatively nominal for comparative quarters in 2018 and 2019.
 In the first and second quarters of 2018, corporate development efforts were at a reduced level which involve site visits and preliminary discussions and technical overview of possible projects of merit which have possible near term gold mining properties but such discussions did not advance.
 Negligible corporate development was done in the third quarter as the Company focused on a 3D model for Fondaway Canyon property, various scenarios for processing concentrates into gold dore bars at the New Polaris property site, and mobilization of the trenching and exploration program for Windfall Hills property.
 Corporate development activities increased in the fourth quarter with a heightened emphasis on "elephant hunting" in seeking projects with potential to be discoveries.
 These efforts in the last quarter of 2018 culminated in two property option agreements for the Princeton (British Columbia, Canada) and Hard Cash and Nigel (Nunavut, Canada) properties and the staking of 92 mining claims in northwestern Nevada (USA).
 The active exploration programs for geophysics in the fourth quarter of 2018 which continued into the first quarter of 2019 and the revision to the preliminary economic assessment for the New Polaris project reduced efforts to seek new projects.
+Corporate development activities increased in the second quarter of 2019 to review possible projects of merit in North America whilst the Company's exploration programs were pending mobilization in the third quarter of 2019 and pending the flow through private placement which closed in July 2019.
+Such efforts in the third quarter of 2019 involved only nominal technical management review and assessment of new projects.

 Remuneration for employees in the first quarter of 2019 was lower than the first quarter in 2018.
 Employee remuneration directly related to mineral exploration projects and corporate development were allocated to those specific activities rather than to operations.
 In the first quarter of 2019, the Company continued with exploration programs for the Hard Cash and Princeton properties which were implemented in late 2018, as well as proceeded with updating the preliminary economic assessment for the New Polaris property which was filed in April 2019.
 Given the lower level of exploration activity in the first quarter of 2018, employee remuneration would be higher due to lower project allocations.
 In the second quarter of 2018, the departure of a senior officer resulted in the incurrence of severance pay which increased employee remuneration.
 Remuneration for employees was lower in the third quarter than comparable quarters in 2018 due to the departure of a senior officer at the end of June 2018.
 Heightened corporate development efforts, active exploration programs for the Windfall Hills, Princeton and Hard Cash properties, and ongoing assessment of scenarios for processing concentrates into gold dore bars at the New Polaris property site would reduce technical employee remuneration in the fourth quarter of 2018 as these costs would be allocated to the applicable projects.
 Such reduction would be offset by the employment of a non technical senior officer in October 2018.
+In June 2019, prorated severance was paid to a senior officer who reduced his employment status, effectively increasing remuneration in the quarter.
+For the comparative third quarters in both fiscal years, employee remuneration was lower in 2018 due to the departure of a senior officer in late June 2018 which was subsequently replaced in October 2018.